kurone-kito/setup.rpi/README.md

 - run the `apt update` and `apt dist-upgrade` commands
   - on playground, includes reinstall the Parallels Guest Tools when post upgraded
+- install the Ubuntu upgrade tool
+  - Skip it on playground because the Parallels Guest Tools installation will fail.

 ## Playground